Lateral ankle ligament injuries

 What is ankle instability?

-The ankle joint is supported by soft tissue around it.
-When the ankle rolls over these tissues can become stretched, disrupted, or completely torn.
+The ankle joint is supported by the soft tissue around it.
+When the ankle rolls over, the soft tissue can become stretched, disrupted, or completely torn.

-Around the ankle the ligaments on the outer or lateral side (anterior talofibular ligament and calcaneofibular ligament) are most commonly affected by this type of injury (see diagram).
+Around the ankle, the ligaments on the outer (lateral) side are most often affected by this type of injury.

 lateral-ankle-ligament-injuries-medphoto.jpg